Principal component analysis (PCA) is one of the most important methods of unsupervised learning with many applications:

 For the Hitters baseball data set from James et al. (2021), the PCA scree plot is obtained as follows:

-The sharp “knee” (“elbow”) at \(m=2\) shows that most of the variability is captured by the first principal component.
+The sharp “knee” (“elbow”) at \(m=3\) shows that most of the variability is captured by the first two principal components.

 24.6 Biplot